reframejs/reframe/readme.md

  1. I want to use a framework to quickly implement a working prototype.
 And more importantly, I want to think about the application's architecture only later on and only if necessary rather than having to think through an entire app architecture before even starting writing one line of code.

- 2. I don't want to use a framework because of its limitations.
+ 2. I don't want to use a framework because of the framework's limitations.
 And more importantly, I don't want to get locked-in to that framework down the road.

-One could ask oneself if it's possible to design a framework in a way that allows both a quick start and full flexbility down the road?
+Is it possible to design a framework that allows both a quick start and full flexbility down the road?
+The Reframe project is born out of the belief that it is.

+With reframe, you can adapt the framework to your needs, instead of adapting your needs to the framework.

 We call the notion of "full fexibility down the road" *adaptability* and such adaptable framework an (anti-)framework.

-The Reframe project is born in the belief that an (anti-)framework is possible.

-With reframe, it is framework that adapts to your needs, not your needs that adapt to the framework.

 #### Why should I use Reframe?